KikeVen/python911/_posts/2019-9-25-if_else_letter_grade_07.md

 ### Multiway Branching

-Multiway Branching allows to have multiple conditions tested in a sequence tied by the statement `elif` between the `if` and the `else` statements.
+Multiway Branching allows to have multiple conditions tested in a sequence by the statement `elif`, between the `if` and the `else` statements.

 * `elif` stands for **if else**.
 * `elif` is used to tie multiple `if` statements together.
 * You can have any number of `elif` statements as you like.
 * It will execute the first test is passed, in the case `True`.
-  * Below none of the conditions are met until it reaches. `color == "yellow"`
+  * Below none of the conditions are met until it reaches `color == "yellow"`

 > Notice how we are using the **f-string** format to pass the `{color}` variable.